 - Karma yoga focuses on selfless service and doing good deeds without attachment to the outcome.
 It’s a path to spiritual growth.

-Naked Yoga: (Because Doug insisted)
+Naked Yoga: (Because Darren insisted)

 - Naked yoga is practiced in the nude and emphasizes self-acceptance and body positivity.